 Environmental engineers design solutions to prevent future environmental damage as well as reduce and resolve existing pollution problems.
 The undergraduate curriculum in Environmental Engineering is based on a strong foundation in physical, chemical, and biological sciences, mathematics, and engineering fundamentals.
 The All-University Core Curriculum (AUCC) provides a broad background in communication, liberal arts, humanities, and social sciences.
 Upper-division courses address engineering applications for prevention and control of air, water, and land pollution.
 Required courses that are specific to the Environmental Engineering major come from several engineering and science disciplines, including organic and environmental chemistry, microbiology, hydrology, statistics, environmental toxicology, and water treatment.
 Technical electives provide specialization in a particular area of interest.
-Seniors complete the same year-long, capstone design experience as Civil Engineering majors, working in teams on real-world engineering problems.
+The program culminates in a year-long, term-based, senior capstone design experience.
 Graduates who pursue advanced studies are prepared for higher-level technical responsibilities.

 Participation in student professional societies, other campus organizations, internships, and volunteer activities is highly recommended to foster personal growth and professional development.
 The Fundamentals of Engineering (FE) exam is the first step toward registration as a licensed Professional Engineer (PE), an important professional credential for environmental engineers.
 Therefore, students are encouraged to take the FE exam prior to graduation.
 The educational outcomes and objectives for the Environmental Engineering program, along with additional information on this major, are given at Department of Civil and Environmental Engineering website.
 The Environmental Engineering major is accredited by the Engineering Accreditation Commission of ABET.